 148. Procedure on appeal

-(1) Where the grounds of appeal include any matter of fact, the Supreme Court may order, or the parties to the appeal may agree, that the appeal shall be by way of rehearing before a Judge.
+(1) Where the grounds of appeal include any matter of fact, the Supreme Court may order, or the parties to the appeal may agree, that the appeal shall be by way of rehearing before a judge.

 (2) Except as provided in subsection (1), every appeal shall be heard and determined upon the proceedings in the warden’s court.